-Respiratory hazards usually arise from exposure to substances hazardous to health which are small enough to be inhaled or breathed in, such as dust, fume, spores, or bacteria.
-Rarely, substances absorbed through the skin can also be hazardous to the respiratory system.
+Respiratory hazards usually arise from exposure to substances hazardous to health which are small enough to be inhaled or breathed in, such as dust, fumes, spores, or bacteria.
+Sometimes, substances absorbed through the skin can also be hazardous to the respiratory system.

 - mucous membrane irritation.

-Exposure monitoring may be required to determine the extent of the risk.
+Exposure monitoring (fumes and dust surveys) may be required to determine the extent of the risk from respiratory hazards.
 Specialist advice may also be required if you are using small (or large!) amounts of different chemicals within a process as the chemicals may interact with each other to create another risk.